 I know, I know - you have enough acronyms clogging up your brain space, you don’t need another.
-But this is definitely one you should make room for, especially by 25 May 2018:
+But this is definitely one you should make room for.

 The GDPR, or General Data Protection Regulation.

-You’ve likely been hearing whispers of this new law for the last year or two, probably interspersed with words like ‘personal data’, ‘European Union’ and ‘data protection.’
+You’ve likely heard whispers of this new law since 2016, probably interspersed with words like ‘personal data’, ‘European Union’ and ‘data protection.’
 And, like many Kiwis, this was probably your first thought: